The best universities for engineering in Europe

 - If you’re interested in a college, don’t wait to contact them.
 Showing demonstrated interest in a school can help your chances of admission.

 What are the best universities for engineering in Europe?

 The University of Cambridge is one of the oldest and best universities for engineering in Europe.
 The university offers great learning opportunities to its attendees with its extensive resources, including libraries, museums, and collections.
 Cambridge has been home to 92 Nobel Prize winners.

 The university has more than 5,000 academic staff members and almost 19,000 students, of whom 6,625 are international, studying at its 31 colleges.
 Cambridge is known for being a leader in research in many fields, including the arts and humanities, social sciences, clinical medicine, technology, physical and biological sciences, and social sciences.
 With more than 1,000 undergraduates and 600 research students, the engineering department is the biggest at the university.

 At the university, engineers work on advanced lattice-structured materials.
 In particular, they study a new way to make multi-phase lattice materials.
 Researchers have also made way for a machine to “see” and know exactly where it is and what it is looking at.
 This system uses metrics to classify the different parts of a road environment.
-The study could affect the development of self-driving cars and robots.
+The study could affect the development of self-driving cars and other robotics.

 Imperial College, UK